 The ACTIVE Network registration link is sent via email over the summer to all students who took lessons the previous year.
 Use this form to sign up for continued studies on the same instrument.

 Please complete the Private Lesson Interest Form, and a teacher will contact you to confirm lesson availability.
 If you have already guaranteed a lesson time with a teacher, register on the ACTIVE Network.

 Absence and Cancellation Policy

-- Music teachers are required to make up one student excused absence (illness or family emergency) per semester, and any teacher absences that may occur throughout the year.
+- Music teachers are required to make up one student excused absence (illness, family emergency or other personal reason) per semester, and any teacher absences that may occur throughout the year.